somduttasinha/s3-proxy/README.md

 # S3 Proxy

 A simple proxy server written in Rust to proxy requests to an S3 bucket.
-This should be used for serving Single Page Applications (SPAs) to users hosted on an S3 bucket.
+This should be used for serving static, S3-hosted files to users.

 ## Usage